stevearc/overseer.nvim/lua/overseer/testing/README.md

 # TODO

-- View results inline (popup preview window of error/stacktrace/details)
-- Parse stdout/stderr
+- Parse stdout/stderr messages of tests
 - Rerun group of tests
+- Results streaming
 - More test integrations (and figure out how to simplify)
-- Results streaming
+- Track previous tasks and dispose them

 ## Test window